Nine Energy Service Inc. (NINE) Shares Up Despite Recent Market Volatility

-Nine Energy Service Inc. (NYSE: NINE)’s stock price has increased by 0.75 compared to its previous closing price of 5.34.
-Nevertheless, the company has seen a 8.47% surge in its stock price over the last five trading sessions.
+Nine Energy Service Inc. (NYSE: NINE)’s stock price has increased by 11.51 compared to its previous closing price of 5.56.
+Despite this, the company has experienced a 12.32% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Nine Energy Service Inc. (NYSE: NINE) Right Now?

-The price-to-earnings ratio for Nine Energy Service Inc. (NYSE: NINE) is above average at 12.54x, while the 36-month beta value is 3.46.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Nine Energy Service Inc. (NYSE: NINE) has a price-to-earnings ratio that is above its average at 14.55x. and a 36-month beta value of 3.39.
+Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Nine Energy Service Inc. (NINE) is $13.75, which is $8.37 above the current market price.
-The public float for NINE is 15.49M, and currently, short sellers hold a 11.98% ratio of that floaft.
-The average trading volume of NINE on March 31, 2023 was 1.39M shares.
+The average price predicted for Nine Energy Service Inc. (NINE) by analysts is $13.75, which is $7.55 above the current market price.
+The public float for NINE is 15.49M, and at present, short sellers hold a 11.98% of that float.
+On April 04, 2023, the average trading volume of NINE was 1.39M shares.

 NINE’s Market Performance

-NINE stock saw a decrease of 8.47% in the past week, with a monthly decline of -47.00% and a quarterly a decrease of -59.88%.
-The volatility ratio for the week is 9.86%, and the volatility levels for the last 30 days are 10.05% for Nine Energy Service Inc. (NINE).
-The simple moving average for the last 20 days is -19.59% for NINE stock, with a simple moving average of -19.87% for the last 200 days.
+The stock of Nine Energy Service Inc. (NINE) has seen a 12.32% increase in the past week, with a -41.40% drop in the past month, and a -57.33% fall in the past quarter.
+The volatility ratio for the week is 9.78%, and the volatility levels for the past 30 days are at 10.21% for NINE.
+The simple moving average for the last 20 days is -3.72% for NINE stock, with a simple moving average of -7.82% for the last 200 days.

 Analysts’ Opinion of NINE